Policies & Guidelines

 Contact us for any reason, such as to request help with the Services or to provide us with your comments/feedback; or

-Post information in connection with your photos and galleries (e.g., in a photo caption) or in other forums or interactive areas of the Services.
+Post information in connection with your photos (e.g., in a photo caption) or in other forums or interactive areas of the Services.

-The types of information we may collect include your name, email address, postal address, phone number, credit card information and other information you choose to provide.
+The types of information we may collect include your name, email address, postal address, phone number, fax number, credit card information, bank transfer information, title, gender, and other information you choose to provide.

 Information We Collect Automatically When You Use the Services